 Oh, and there's also a water-repellant nano-coating on the Moto X (and on its guts).
 It's not exactly meant to be dunked underwater, but it should handle splashes and rain just fine.

-By using the online Moto Maker tool, you can customize your Moto X. You can choose from 2 front colors, 18 back colors ? including red, purple, blue, green, and pink ?
+It's designed by you By using the online Moto Maker tool, you can customize your Moto X. You can choose from 2 front colors, 18 back colors ? including red, purple, blue, green, and pink ?
 7 accent colors, and even add a custom message on the back.

 In the fall, Osterloh emphasizes that the Moto X will ship to you ? for free ? in four days or less.
 So no worries about a custom phone taking forever.